sourcegraph/about/content/blogposts/2023/building-conc-better-structured-concurrency-for-go.md

 Go was already designed to make concurrency easier than it is in other languages, but at Sourcegraph I still found myself running into the same problems when writing concurrent code.

-Specifically, handling panics is difficult, because we don't want the entire process to crash when a panic occurs in a spawned Goroutine, but Go doesn't provide a clean way to isolate parent goroutines from panics spawned by subroutines.
+In particular, it is difficult to write concurrent code that operates reasonably in the face of panics.
+We don't want the entire process to crash when a panic occurs in a spawned goroutine, and we want to avoid other problems that can be triggered by panics like deadlocks or leaked goroutines.
+Go does not provide an easy way to do this natively.

 So I built [conc](https://github.com/sourcegraph/conc), a library that makes writing concurrent code more elegant and reduces the amount of boilerplate code.
 The code below shows how much boilerplate you can reduce when using `conc` instead of the Go standard library.